 It’s the loss of your regular period, which truthfully, feels like a blessed relief under the circumstances.

-It’s eventually finding yourself plastered on the bathroom floor one day, unable to get up one last time…
+It’s eventually finding yourself on the floor one day, unable to get up one last time…

 I know, because I’ve been there.
 And it sucks.

-I know what it feels like to have to rebuild yourself from the ground up after suffering from adrenal fatigue, burnout or amenorrhea (or all 3).
-It’s not fun, it’s certainly not pretty, and it takes some tough love and a large dose of reality to change course and find a new way of being that supports you and your goals.
+I know what it feels like to have to rebuild yourself from the ground up after suffering from adrenal fatigue, burnout or menstrual dysfunction (or all 3).
+It’s not fun, it’s certainly not pretty, and it takes a large dose of reality to change course and find a new way of being that supports you and your goals.
 But the fantastic thing is, you don’t have to wait till you hit rock bottom to make a change!

 It’s time to take back control over your health and your life.
-I want to help you make informed choices over your health and wellbeing now using the latest research in female physiology, menstrual health, hormone function, and performance, in order to achieve your dreams whilst avoiding negative health-related consequences.
+I want to help you optimise your health and wellbeing now using the latest research in female health, physiology, and performance, to thrive in life.